-This mode is suitable for applications where it's critical to fetch documents fast, at the same time amount of them is relatively small.
+This mode is suitable for developing the crawling strategy locally and applications where its critical to fetch small number of documents fast.

-1.2.3 Distributed spiders and backend
+1.2.2 Distributed

 Spiders and backend are distributed.
 Backend is divided on two parts: strategy worker and db worker.
 Strategy worker instances are assigned to their own part of spider log.